Pancreatic cancer is cancer that starts in the pancreas, a gland that produces digestive juices and hormones.

 How common it is

-Around 9,600 people in the UK get pancreatic cancer each year.
-It is the 11th most common cancer.
+Around 10,000 people are diagnosed with pancreatic cancer in the UK each year.
+It is the 11th most common cancer in the UK.

 Who gets it

 Pancreatic cancer is more common in older people.
 Almost half of all new cases are diagnosed in people aged 75 and over.
 Pancreatic cancer is uncommon in people under 40 years old.

 In the past 10 years, pancreatic cancer rates have increased and it is thought they will continue to increase.

 In England, pancreatic cancer is more common in people living in poorer areas.
 It is more common in White and Black people than in Asian people.